tessel/t1-docs/README.md

 **VERSION 0.0.1**

-This is the common interface used by the Tessel for writing hardware modules.
-The goal is to have, on platform of choice, a standard hardware interface that can be used by third-party module code.
+This is a proposal for a common interface for Hardware APIs in JavaScript.
+The goal is to have, on platform of choice, a standardard API to code modules against.

 ```js
 var myhardware = require('myhardware');